rmanocha/rmlifelog/README.md

 About
 ============
-Seincere has the same minimal philosophy as Simple.
+Seincere shares the same minimal philosophy as Simple.
 It's written to be used out of the box.

 Installation
 ============